Analysis of the Pion Electromagnetic Form Factor with Next-to-Next-to-Leading Order QCD Corrections: Numerical results and discussions

-In addition to the renormalization and factorization scales uncertainties, the pion LCDA is a key nonperturative input parameter, which has been extensively investigated from different approaches.
-Besides the lattice QCD result from the RQCD Collaboration~\cite{RQCD:2019osh}, the Gegenbauer moments $a_2(2\,\rm{GeV})=0.233\pm0.065$ determined from lattice QCD by the RBC and UKQCD Collaborations~\cite{Arthur:2010xf}, $a_2(2\,\rm{GeV})=0.149^{+0.052}_{-0.043}$, $a_4(2\,\rm{GeV})=-0.096^{+0.063}_{-0.058}$ extracted from QCD sum rules with non-local condensates~\cite{Bakulev:2001pa,Mikhailov:2016klg,Stefanis:2020rnd}, and $a_2(1\,\rm{GeV})=0.206\pm0.038$, $a_4(1\,\rm{GeV})=0.047\pm0.011$ obtained by using the QCD sum rules in the framework of background field theory~\cite{Zhong:2021epq} are also adopted as input parameters.
-More explicitly, we present the theoretical predictions for the pion EMFF $Q^2F_\pi(Q^2)$ using conventional and PMC scale settings with these four different pion LCDA in Figs. (\ref{Fig:Q2FConv}) and (\ref{Fig:Q2FPMC}).
-The conventional predictions are plagued by large scale uncertainties.
+In addition to the uncertainty of the unknown higher-order QCD contributions, the renormalization and factorization scales uncertainties, the pion LCDA is a key nonperturative input parameter, which has been extensively investigated from different approaches.
+Besides the lattice QCD result from the RQCD Collaboration~\cite{RQCD:2019osh}, the Gegenbauer moments $a_2(1\,\rm{GeV})=0.56$ determined from CZ parametrization in the early days~\cite{Chernyak:1983ej}, $a_2(2\,\rm{GeV})=0.233\pm0.065$ determined from lattice QCD by the RBC and UKQCD Collaborations~\cite{Arthur:2010xf}, $a_2(2\,\rm{GeV})=0.149^{+0.052}_{-0.043}$, $a_4(2\,\rm{GeV})=-0.096^{+0.063}_{-0.058}$ extracted from QCD sum rules with non-local condensates (BMS approach)~\cite{Bakulev:2001pa,Mikhailov:2016klg,Stefanis:2020rnd}, and $a_2(1\,\rm{GeV})=0.206\pm0.038$, $a_4(1\,\rm{GeV})=0.047\pm0.011$ obtained by using the QCD sum rules in the framework of background field theory~\cite{Zhong:2021epq} are also adopted as input parameters.
+For all the Gegenbauer moments mentioned above, $a_0=1$, and the remaining unspecified ones are $0$.
+More explicitly, we present the theoretical predictions for the pion EMFF $Q^2F_\pi(Q^2)$ using conventional and PMC scale settings with these five different pion LCDA in Figs. (\ref{Fig:Q2FConv}) and (\ref{Fig:Q2FPMC}).
+The conventional predictions are plagued by large scale uncertainties, especially at large momentum transfer $Q^2$ region compared to the PMC predictions.
 These sizeable uncertainties of the conventional predictions prevent a precise study of the determination of the pion light-cone distribution amplitude and a detailed comparison with experimental results.

-While, by introducing the PMC the renormalization scale uncertainties can be eliminated and the precision of theoretical predictions can be improved.
-We find satisfactory agreement between the experimental measurements and our PMC predictions with the Gegenbauer moments from RQCD~\cite{RQCD:2019osh}, RBC and UKQCD~\cite{Arthur:2010xf}, and Zhong et al.~\cite{Zhong:2021epq}.
+While, by introducing the PMC the renormalization scale uncertainties can be eliminated and the precision of theoretical predictions can be improved, especially at large momentum transfer $Q^2$ region.
+In the low-$Q^2$ region, the large QCD corrections cause the breakdown of perturbative QCD, rendering the PAA method for estimating unknown higher orders ineffective, leading to significant errors.
+Figure (\ref{Fig:Q2FPMC}) shows that PMC predictions agree with the experimental data in the low-$Q^2$ region when the Gegenbauer moments are determined from BMS approach~\cite{Bakulev:2001pa,Mikhailov:2016klg,Stefanis:2020rnd}; when the Gegenbauer moments are taken from CZ~\cite{Chernyak:1983ej}, RQCD~\cite{RQCD:2019osh}, RBC and UKQCD~\cite{Arthur:2010xf}, and Zhong et al.~\cite{Zhong:2021epq}, we find satisfactory agreement between PMC predictions and the experimental data in the $Q^2$ region from $4$ to $10$ GeV$^2$.